nekkapfia/Political-Galaxy/Individual Sliders/core-2a-national-sovereignty.md

 - **1–5** = Near-absolute surrender: virtually all sovereign functions have been transferred to supranational or foreign entities.
 - **0** = Absolute surrender: the nation ceases to function as a sovereign entity; every core function is fully controlled externally.

-## Guidelines

-All bands are flexible guidelines rather than strict brackets.
-This allows nuanced judgment when sovereignty intensity varies across issues or domains, with primacy (predominant observable pattern, cumulative impact, breadth, and consistency) being the decisive factor.

-The framework functions as a flexible guideline system, not a rigid formula.

 **End of SOURCE – Core 2A: National Sovereignty**